-The fact that an attorney is associated with a law firm that maintains an office in the District of Columbia does not, of itself, establish that that attorney is maintaining an office in the District of Columbia.
+The fact that an attorney is associated with a law firm that maintains an office in the District of Columbia does not, of itself, establish that attorney is maintaining an office in the District of Columbia.

-Experience under the rule has indicated that the pro hac vice exception has occasionally been abused to allow persons who regularly operate from a location within the District of Columbia or its surrounding jurisdictions to engage regularly in litigation practice before the District of Columbia courts.
-The purpose of the provision, however is to permit attorneys to appear in the District of Columbia courts only incidentally or during their initial application for admission after moving into the District of Columbia.
-Accordingly, a person generally may not apply for admission pro hac vice in more than 5 cases pending in District of Columbia courts per calendar year.
-In addition, each application must be accompanied by a sworn declaration certifying the applicant's compliance with the rule.
+The pro hac vice exception has occasionally been abused to allow persons who regularly operate from a location within the District of Columbia or its surrounding jurisdictions to engage regularly in litigation practice before the District of Columbia courts.
+Accordingly, a person generally may not apply for admission pro hac vice in more than five cases pending in District of Columbia courts per calendar year.